rllabmcgill/rlcourse-february-24-bengioe/README.md

 ## Implementation of SMDP-Q-learning for bottleneck options

 I compare several bottleneck-options discovery mechanisms.

-Training is done in two phases: first, option policies are learning as well as the policy over options as to reach bottleneck states.
-Then the goal state is moved and the agent has to re-converge.
-I measure the number of steps needed to re-convergence.
+Training is done in two phases: first, option policies are learned, as well as the policy over options, in order to reach bottleneck states as well as the goal state.
+Then, the goal state is moved and the agent has to re-converge.
+I measure the number of steps needed until re-convergence to compare different bottleneck discovery mechanisms.

 Here are the mechanisms (all tabular), trained with [SMDP Q-learning](https://webdocs.cs.ualberta.ca/~sutton/papers/SPS-aij.pdf):
 - Normal Q-Learning